cap-js/telemetry/README.md

               - metrics.ingest
 ```

+In the user-provided service case, you'll need to generate a token in Dynatrace with the necessary scopes, add it to the credentials of the user-provided service, and configure `cds.requires.telemetry.token_name` if the token's key in the credentials object is not `ingest_apitoken`.
 In Dynatrace itself, you need to ensure that the following two features are enabled:
 1. OpenTelemetry Node.js Instrumentation agent support:
     - From the Dynatrace menu, go to Settings > Preferences > OneAgent features.